New York, United States

 Jul

-Hot and humid; great outdoor events and rooftops
+Hot and humid; outdoor events, beaches accessible

 Aug